Automate Website Security Audits with Technology Detection in Python

 With a repeatable, automated detection step you’ll spend far less time on manual reconnaissance and more time on the real security work—remediating the issues that matter.
 Happy hunting!

-If you manage several websites or need to audit a client’s portfolio, you can run the scanner in a loop and collect the results.
+If you need to audit several websites (or a client’s portfolio), you can run the scanner in a loop and collect the results for each domain.

 import time